List of Ramsar sites in India

-According to The Wetlands (Conservation and Management) Rules of 2017, the Indian government's definition of wetlands does not include river channels, paddy fields, or other areas utilized for commercial activities.
+According to the Wetlands (Conservation and Management) Rules of 2017, the Government of India's definition of wetlands does not include river channels, paddy fields, or other areas utilized for commercial activities.

-According To WWF-India, wetlands are one of the most threatened of all ecosystems in India.
-Loss of vegetation, salinization, excessive inundation, water pollution, invasive species, excessive development and road building, have all damaged the country's wetlands.
+According to WWF-India, wetlands are one of the most threatened of all ecosystems in India.
+Loss of vegetation, salinization, excessive inundation, water pollution, invasive species, excessive development and road building, have seriously impacted many of the country's wetlands.
+With gradual rise in awareness and environmental consciousness, Ramsar sites are these days viewed as the nation's achievements in nature conservation, and as per strict rules of the Ramsar Convention, once a wetland is declared as a Ramsar site, it gets prioritized as a highly sensitive nature and no-development zone with a sharp focus on conservation and preservation of flora and fauna species.